gongchunye/ppyNFS/README.md

 		correctProduct = NF(Poly([22939402657683071224L, 54100105785512562427L, 22455983949710645412L])) # correct product, as per Briggs'
 		self.assertEqual(prod,correctProduct)

 A complete (dirty) implementation of NFS in python is being rewritten to ppyNFS, with the aims of making the code cleaner.
 Though, I don't claim that this code is tidy.
-The polynomial and number field code is mostly rewritten.
-As of now, only the init & trialdivide stages are done.
+The polynomial and number field logic is mostly rewritten.
+The main NFS stages that are finished are:
+[X] init
+[X] trialdivide
+[ ] sieve-line
+[ ] filter
+[ ] matrix-gauss
+[ ] sqrt-couv

+Also, stages that were not in the old code but would be nice to have in ppyNFS are:
+[ ] matrix-lanc
+[ ] sieve-lat
+[ ] sqrt-nguy